jpodwys/cache-service-redis/README.md

 * type: string

+## JSON

+By default, `cache-service-redis` attempts to `JSON.stringify` and `JSON.parse` values on `set` and `get` respectively.
+If it fails, it just sets/gets the raw value.
+This may not always meet your needs.
+As such, you can provide your own object with `stringify` and `parse` public functions.

+* type: object

 ## redisMock

 If you want to test your `cache-service-redis` implementation, you can pass a redis mock with this key and `cache-service-redis` will consume it for testing purposes.
 See the [Using A Redis Mock](#using-a-redis-mock) section for a more throrough explanation.